Background pattern

 You can take Singulair 10 mg with or without food.

 In most cases of overdose, no adverse effects were reported.
-The symptoms that were most frequently reported in adults and children who experienced an overdose were abdominal pain, drowsiness, drowsiness, headache, vomiting, and hyperactivity.
+The symptoms that occurred most frequently in overdose in adults and children were abdominal pain, drowsiness, thirst, headache, vomiting, and hyperactivity.

-Consult your doctor, pharmacist, or call the Toxicology Information Service, phone 91.562.04.20, indicating the medication and the amount taken.
-It is recommended to bring the packaging and the medication leaflet to the healthcare professional.
+Consult your doctor, pharmacist, or call the Toxicology Information Service, phone 91.562.04.20, indicating the medicine and the amount taken.
+It is recommended to take the packaging and the leaflet of the medicine to the healthcare professional.

 Try to take Singulair as prescribed.
-However, if you forget a dose, simply resume the usual regimen of one tablet once a day.
+However, if you miss a dose, just resume your regular schedule of one tablet once a day.

-Singulair can only treat your asthma if you continue to take it.
-It is essential that you continue taking Singulair for the time your doctor prescribes.
+Singulair will only treat your asthma if you continue to take it.
+It is important that you continue to take Singulair for as long as your doctor prescribes it.
 It will help control your asthma.

-In clinical trials conducted with Singulair 10 mg film-coated tablets, the side effects related to the administration of the drug and reported most frequently (may affect up to 1 in 10 people), were:
+In clinical trials with Singulair 10 mg film-coated tablets, the side effects related to the administration of the medicine and reported most frequently (may affect up to 1 in 10 people) were:

 • abdominal pain